Updated on September 1, 2020

 Managing equity also means managing liquidity options for everyone with equity.
 Historically, it’s been difficult for employees to sell their private shares, but many private companies are now realizing the value of offering liquidity programs.

 You can either hold a tender offer—which gives employees the opportunity to sell their stock back to the company or to an investor—or allow employees to sell their shares on a secondary transaction.
 Both transactions come with either heavy paperwork or administrative costs.
 Plus, you have to update your cap table each time there’s a change in ownership.

 Fortunately, more options are becoming available to private companies.
-Right now we’re building CartaX, a liquidity platform that’ll make it easier for employees to sell shares and investors to buy them, while reducing the issuing company’s administrative burden.
-CartaX will be available later this year, pending regulatory approval.
+Later this year, pending regulatory approval, we’ll be launching CartaX, our new liquidity platform that will make it easier for private company employees to sell shares and investors to buy them, while reducing the issuing company’s administrative burden.

 Why you should use one platform for equity management